DaddyWarbucks/feathers-fletching/docs/hooks.md

 const hook2 = context => {
   if (context.params.someOtherCondition) {
     const stashed = context.params.stashed;
-    // Use the stashed record to do somehting else
+    // Use the stashed record to do something else
   }
   return context;
 }